exakat/php-dictionary/dictionary.rst

 + The addition, as in mathematics.
 This works on integers and double.
 + The merging of arrays.
 This merge sets the keys once, then omits the next values.
-+ The + sign in front of a number, to make it explicitely positive.
++ The + sign in front of a number, to make it explicitly positive.
 This is optional, and may be repeated.